Cabra Island Lighthouse: Description

 The original light, visible for 25 nmi, was shown from a 67 ft high square tower on the west angle of the station.
 It is visible around the entire horizon except where obscured by Lubang and Ambil Islands.

 Current condition

 The original lighthouse was replaced by the Philippine Coast Guard with a new solar-powered tower located next to the previous tower under its Maritime Safety Improvement Project.
 After the replacement, the lighthouse was abandoned and left open for thieves and vandals.
 The expensive first-order lens were vandalized with the large front Fresnel lenses all gone.
-The original bronze marker were stolen by thieves and is now replaced by the locals with a white board with the original inscriptions.
-The roof of the keeper's house and utility rooms have since collapsed.
+The original bronze marker was stolen by thieves and has been replaced with a white board showing the original inscriptions.
+The roof of the keeper's house and utility rooms have collapsed.
 The lighthouse is closed to visitors due to its dilapidated state.